haplokuon/netDxf/README.md

 Are contained in the source code.
 Well, at the moment they are just tests for the work in progress.
 ## Dependencies and distribution
-Multitarget project, predefined frameworks for Net Framework 4.5, Net Standard 2.1, Net Core 3.1, NET 5.0, and NET 6.0.
+Multitarget project, predefined frameworks for Net Framework 4.8, Net Standard 2.1, Net Core 3.1, NET 5.0, and NET 6.0.
 Additionally the Net Standard 2.1 build requires a reference to the external library "System.Text.Encoding.CodePages".
 ## Compiling
 Visual Studio 2022.
-The solution file is still usable by Visual Studio 2019 but it does not support NET 6.0.
+The solution file is still usable by Visual Studio 2019 but it does not support NET 6.0. netDxf is compatible with any net version from Net Framework 4.0.
+If your desired version is not listed among the predefined frameworks manually edit the netdxf.csproj file and set the TargetFrameworks accordingly.
+When compiling for any of the Net Framework 4 family make sure that the constant NET4X is defined for your selected framework.
 ## Development Status
 See [changelog.txt](https://github.com/haplokuon/netDxf/blob/master/doc/Changelog.txt) or the [wiki page](https://github.com/haplokuon/netDxf/wiki) for information on the latest changes.
 ## Supported DXF entities
 * 3dFace
 * Arc
 * Circle
-* Dimensions (aligned, linear, radial, diametric, 3 point angular, 2 line angular, and ordinate)
+* Dimensions (aligned, linear, radial, diametric, 3 point angular, 2 line angular, arc length, and ordinate)
 * Ellipse
 * Hatch (including Gradient patterns)
 * Image